A phone call brought it all back

 My oldest boy phoned yesterday.
 He’s in the military now, protecting the world from nefarious elements scattered across the globe while ensconced inside his cozy Las Vegas office.
 He also just finished a couple of lit degrees.
 I would never have never guessed.

 Neither the school nor Mr. McCracken thought this was funny.
-Apparently, the class did, and they fell out laughing.
+Apparently, the class did, and they fell out of their chairs laughing, giving my son exactly what he was looking or.
 So, I met with the principal and the teacher and to talk about the improprieties of my progeny.
 I remember nothing of the meeting except that Mr. McCracken was so red-faced that he couldn’t speak.
 And really?
-What do you expect: you’re a high school teacher named McCracken.
+What do you expect?
+You’re a high school teacher named McCracken.

 There was another teacher who kids loved to get riled up, and my boy stood in line for the opportunity.
-If you got this teacher mad enough, early enough, the class was over.
+Everyone knew that If you got this teacher mad enough, early enough, the class was over.
 He would rant and steam for forty minutes about kids these days and how when he was young, there were rules, and kids did what they were told.
 I don’t know when he grew up, but I remember being at the same school back when American Was Great and getting caught handing out commie pamphlets between bouts of throwing up Southern Comfort after chemistry.
+These were good days, to be sure, but we didn’t follow rules nor did we do what we were told.
+Well, I didn’t

 A new author in the family